 He lives near Te Puke in the district of Tapuika/Waitaha.

 Room 4C13, Arts Building

 CTPI Advisory Board

-- Rev Professor Murray Rae (Head, Department of Theology & Religion, University of Otago)
+- Rev Professor Murray Rae (Professor of Theology, Department of Theology & Religion, University of Otago)